david-wagih/go-playground/README.md

 2. The workflow automatically runs and scans for secrets
 3. If secrets are found, the PR will be flagged and cannot be merged until the secrets are removed
 4. If no secrets are found, additional checks will run

+## Configuration Details

+- The workflow is configured to only scan the current state of files in the PR branch
+- It uses `--no-git=true` to prevent scanning git history
+- It uses `fetch-depth: 1` to only fetch the latest commit

 ## Important Note